adamstallard/modest/README.md

 ###Use in Javascript

-If used in javascript, modest depends on [jquery](http://jquery.com).
+If used with javascript, modest depends on [jquery](http://jquery.com).
 Modest works well as the templating engine for [backbone.js](https://github.com/documentcloud/backbone).

 ###Development How-To